aibolem/vexflow-wiki-vexchords/Home.md

 ## Learn

-* [The VexFlow Tutorial](http://www.vexflow.com/docs/tutorial.html) - Get started by learning the basics of the classic and powerful VexFlow rendering API.
+* [[VexFlow Tutorial|Tutorial]] - Get started by learning the basics of the classic and powerful VexFlow rendering API.
-* If your needs are less complex, check out [Using EasyScore](https://github.com/0xfe/vexflow/wiki/Using-EasyScore) to learn about the simpler EasyScore API.
+* If your needs are less complex, check out [[EasyScore|Using-EasyScore]] to learn about the simpler EasyScore API.
 * Almost every VexFlow project begins with the same five lines of code.
 Check out [Understanding Renderer and Context](https://github.com/0xfe/vexflow/wiki/Understanding-Renderer-&-Context) to learn what they really do.
 * [API Documentation](http://public.vexflow.com/build/docs/) generated from the source code.
 This is a work in progress.
 * [The VexFlow FAQ](The-VexFlow-FAQ) - Frequently Answered Questions from the VexFlow mailing list.